salloom-domani/ems/README.md

 ## Additional Commands

-- you can create an admin user to acces the admin page
+- you can create an admin user to access the admin page

     ```
     python manage.py createsuperuser